zgrossbart/jslim/README.md

 I also want to write JSlim plugins for Apache Ant and Apache Maven.
 That way you can run JSlim as part of your build.
 I'm still working on it.

-I'd also like to thank the [Google Closure Compiler](http://code.google.com/closure/compiler/) for all of their help, support, encouragement, and excellent compiler.
+I'd also like to thank the [Google Closure Compiler](http://code.google.com/closure/compiler/) team for all of their help, support, encouragement, and excellent compiler.
 JSlim stands on the shoulders of the Closure Compiler.

 Feedback
 --------------------------------------